theborakompanioni/nostr-action/README.md

   content: Hello World
 ```

-See the [actions tab](https://github.com/theborakompanioni/nostr-action/actions) for runs of this action! :rocket:
+See the [actions tab](https://github.com/theborakompanioni/nostr-action/actions) for runs of this action.

 ## Package for distribution